 If you’ve paid only in cash

-- Guarantees are a contract between you and the manufacturer, not the shop, and the manufacturer must do whatever it says it will do in the guarantee – generally to repair or replace a faulty item.
+- Guarantees are a contract between you and the manufacturer, not the shop.
+The manufacturer must do whatever it says it will do in the guarantee – generally to repair or replace a faulty item.

-- But you do already have your rights under the Sale of Goods Act and retailers can’t ignore this.
+- You do already have your rights under the Sale of Goods Act, and retailers can’t ignore this.

-- You could be legally entitled to a free repair or, in some cases, a replacement item for some time after the manufacturer’s guarantee has expired thanks to the Act.
-So if the retailer has since gone out of business then depending how you paid you may get your money back:
+- You could be legally entitled to a free repair or, in some cases, a replacement item for some time after the manufacturer’s guarantee has expired.This is thanks to the above Act.
+If the retailer has since gone out of business, depending how you paid you may get your money back.

-is your guarantee valid if a shop has gone bust?
+3. is your guarantee valid if a shop goes bust?

-Longer-term guarantees and warranties are generally underwritten by a third party, which will be legally required to honour the contract whatever has happened to the retailer who originally sold the item.
+Third parties usually underwrite longer-term guarantees and warranties.
+This legally requires them to honour your contract, whatever has happened to the retailer who originally sold the item.